 From the ‘classic’ 10/11 day trip to the Antarctic Peninsula to more comprehensive itineraries which include cruises within the Antarctic Circle, jaunts along the Weddell Sea, and visits to the Falklands or South Georgia islands, you’d be surprised at the sheer amount of options and budgets available.
 And here at Chimu Adventures, we’d be happy to navigate you through the selection process.

-Pros: This most ‘classic’ way of reaching Antarctica brims with unique experiences and offers the most in terms of activities, both on land and in the water.
+This most ‘classic’ way of reaching Antarctica brims with unique experiences and offers the most in terms of activities, both on land and in the water.
 If you dream of kayaking, SCUBA diving, hiking, camping on ice and endless wildlife watching expeditions in Antarctica, then this is the option for you.
-Visit the most ‘established’ side of the continent, on the most established of cruising routes, and this awe-inspiring freezing cold wonder of nature will be your magnificent oyster.
+Visit the most established side of the continent, on the most established of cruising routes, and this awe-inspiring freezing cold wonder of nature will be your magnificent oyster.
 What’s more, cruises combine transport, accommodation and meals all in one neat little bundle, so they do turn out to be quite fantastic value.
 If you live in Australia or New Zealand, note that these will still be the most affordable Antarctic expeditions available to you.

-Cons: Standing on the bow of your expedition ship watching whales breaching and sea leopards sunbathing on ice floes, you’d be hard-pressed to find any cons on a cruise to Antarctica from Ushuaia.
+Standing on the bow of your expedition ship watching whales breaching and sea leopards sunbathing on ice floes, you’d be hard-pressed to find any cons on a cruise to Antarctica from Ushuaia.
 Unless you hate cruising with a passion, in which case a flight might be best for you.
 In any case, remember that the seas around the South Shetlands and the Antarctic Peninsula are sheltered and the overwhelming majority of expeditions encounter only calm seas, after the Drake Passage.

-Here at Chimu Adventures, we may not be able to secure you a job on a research station…but we can certainly book flights, private yachts, and cruises from Australia, New Zealand, or South America.
-A journey to Antarctica is not a cheap trip, no matter which option you choose, and for many it is a once-in-a-lifetime bucket-list experience.
+At Chimu Adventures, we may not be able to secure you a job on a research station…but we can certainly book flights, private yachts, and cruises from Australia, New Zealand, or South America.
+A journey to Antarctica is not a cheap trip, no matter which option you choose, and for many, it is a once-in-a-lifetime bucket-list experience.
 That’s why it’s crucial to choose the right expedition ship, the right flight and the right itinerary to suit your needs and desires.
 So don’t delay your Antarctic dream any longer!
 How to get to Antarctica, you ask?
 With our help!
 We’ll get you to this most enticing of destinations whichever way you please, and help you achieve your dream of experiencing what can only be described as the most beautiful place on earth.
 See our comprehensive collection of Antarctic Expeditions.